pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 The recent developments in GenAI is exciting, but I just don’t see how it can create loads of new jobs, and those who can work in GenAI would have landed a good job pre-GenAI anyway.
 Many products labelled as AI are either just a repackaging of existing models, or a basic computer software rebranded as AI in PPTs to attract investors.

 Around the same time, long after leaving university, I started getting curious about things again and wanted to go to graduate school.
 This time, I wanted to make sure I’d be in a big city, and actually live there, not just breathe.
 Unfortunately, everywhere was still teaching remotely, and I didn’t know what else to do.
-I did sign up for a weekend master’s at Renmin University majoring in International Politics, but the purpose was mainly to see what the kind of people attended and what the syllabus looked like.
+I did sign up for a weekend master’s at Renmin University majoring in International Politics, but the purpose was mainly to see what kind of people attended and what the syllabus looked like.
 I didn’t complete this degree.

 I spent a few months wondering around Beijing, observing humans, and then got headhunted for a very random opportunity to work for a Chinese company in Mexico.
 It was a chance to work with a type of Chinese I had never personally dealt with before, and it would be valuable insight.
 So, after working remotely in Beijing for a few months, shortly before Chinese New Year 2021, off to Mexico I went.